lribiere/nantes-marathon-2022/README.md

 - [here](https://www.sportinnovation.fr/Evenements/Resultats/5181) for the half marathon and
 - [there](https://www.sportinnovation.fr/Evenements/Resultats/5182) for the marathon.

-App hosted on Streamlit cloud (link will be added ASAP).
+App hosted on Streamlit cloud and available [here](https://share.streamlit.io/lribiere/nantes-marathon-2022/main.py).

 ## Demo